decentraland/documentation/content/creator/wearables-and-emotes/emotes/creating-emotes.md

 If you're using Maya you can download this [Maya Rig](/images/emotes/DCL_Maya_Rig.ma) and [picker](/images/emotes/emoteAvatar.pkr) provided by [SparkleStudios](https://www.sparkles.studio/) ❤️.
 {{< /hint >}}

+# **Before Starting**

 ## **Frame Rate**

-To getstarted, it’s important to check the frame rate.
-Decentraland’s animations must have a frame rate of **30 fps**.
+Before getting started, it’s important to check the frame rate.
+Decentraland’s animations must have a frame rate of 30 fps.
 The rig file provided probably has that set up, but since Blender’s default value is 24 fps, it is best to double check before starting (a wrong frame rate will affect the speed of the animation).
-That option can be found in _Output Properties_ (the printer icon) under _Format_, as shown below:
+That option can be found in Output Properties (the printer icon) under Format, as shown below:

 ![Make sure the framerate is set to 30 fps before starting.](https://raw.githubusercontent.com/decentraland/documentation-creators/main/images/emotes/framerate.png)